benediktclaus/benelib/README.md

 ### ggplot2 Colors and Fills

-One of the main reasons for this package to exist is the abilty to change `ggplot2`’s default color and fill scales to a given corporate design.
+One of the main reasons for this package to exist is the ability to change `ggplot2`’s default color and fill scales to a given corporate design.